steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

 ## Authentication

-The authentication problem: who is a caller identifying themselves as --and can you verify that they really are this person.
+The authentication problem: who is a caller identifying themselves as —and can you verify that they really are this person.

 In an unsecure cluster, all callers to HDFS, YARN and other services are trusted to be